impactbyte-learn/code-restapi-orm-sqldatabase/README.md

 # install sequelize-cli globally
 yarn global add sequelize-cli sequelize mysql2 mariadb sqlite

+# install sqlite or sqlite3 (some ubuntu fail to install)
+yarn global add sqlite

 # so you can use it anywhere
 sequelize init